10 stunning facts you never knew about the Barbie doll

 The doll that billions bought graced a million-dollar Andy Warhol painting.

-Nearly 60 years ago, kids everywhere got their first look at the doll that would take over toy shelves every decade since.
+60 years ago, kids everywhere got their first look at the doll that would take over toy shelves every decade since.
 When Barbie debuted in 1959, she was a total novelty.
 Where most dolls were made to look like infants, Barbie was instead the model of the perfect woman.
 Since then, Barbie's gone through hundreds of outfits, dozens of sidekicks and sold billions of dolls.

 Most recently, the makers of Barbie, Mattel, announced the newest line of Barbie dolls.
-To celebrate International Women's Day, these dolls are designed to look like powerful women from history, including Amelia Earhart and Frida Kahlo, as well as modern "sheros" like Wonder Woman filmmaker Patty Jenkins and A Wrinkle in Time filmmaker Ava Duvernay.
+To celebrate International Women's Day, these dolls are designed to look like powerful women from history, including Amelia Earhart and Frida Kahlo, as well as modern "sheroes" like Wonder Woman filmmaker Patty Jenkins and A Wrinkle in Time filmmaker Ava Duvernay.
 See all the new inspiring women Barbie dolls here.

 Over the years, Barbie has morphed to respond to trends.
-Her faces has been altered, her outfits have stirred controversies and her commercials changed the way toys were sold forever.
+Her faces have been altered, her outfits have stirred controversies and her commercials changed the way toys were sold forever.
 Ready to learn more about the doll that has it all?
 Check out these fascinating facts below and see if you can keep up with Barbie, the ponytailed queen who fits into every scene for almost six decades.

 1. In her first year, it's estimated that 350,000 Barbie dolls were sold.